Smoother-type a posteriori error estimates for finite element methods

 Smoother-type a posteriori error analysis in this paper offers a possibility that directly translates available iterative solvers of complex PDE systems into a posteriori error estimates inheriting many desirable properties of established solvers.
-For instance, complex multi-physics problems are modeled by saddle-point systems depending on a set of physical parameters.
-In the numerical study, a common first step is an discrete inf-sup stability analysis and a uniformly efficient block diagonal preconditioner.
-The proposed framework avoids redoing a posteriori error analysis for multi-physics systems and is able to rewrite their solvers as parameter-robust smoother-type a posteriori error estimates, see section \ref{subsect:Biot} for an application in Biot's consolidation model.
+For instance, complex multi-physics problems are modeled by saddle-point systems depending on a set of physical parameters (e.g., Lamé constants and permeability).
+In the numerical study, a common first step is a discrete inf-sup stability analysis and a uniformly efficient block diagonal preconditioner.
+The proposed framework avoids redoing a posteriori error analysis for multi-physics systems and is able to rewrite their solvers as parameter-robust smoother-type a posteriori error estimates, see Section \ref{subsect:Biot} for an application in Biot's consolidation model.

-In addition, the effectiveness of smoother-type a posteriori error estimates is robust with respect to the polynomial degree (referred to as $p$-robust) of finite elements.
-The $p$-robustness is an important property in $hp$-AFEMs and real-world simulations by very high order FEMs.
+In addition, numerical experiments demonstrate that the effectiveness of smoother-type a posteriori error estimates is robust with respect to the polynomial degree (referred to as $p$-robust) of finite elements.
+The $p$-robustness is an important property in $hp$-AFEMs and real-world simulations by very high order FEMs (cf.~\cite{Schwab1998,Demkowicz2007,Demkowicz2008}).
 In the literature, well-known $p$-robust a posteriori error estimates include equilibrated and superconvergent error estimators based on solving local problems on each vertex patch, see \cite{BraessPillweinSchoberl2009,BartelsCarstensen2002}.
 Compared to classical $p$-robust estimators, pointwise smoother-type error estimators are easier to implement and do not necessitate solving auxiliary problems on local patches.

 The rest of the paper is organized as follows.
-In section~\ref{sect:framework} we provide preliminaries and set up the abstract framework.
-In section~\ref{sect:discreteV} we employ smoothers of iterative solvers to derive a posteriori error estimates for positive-definite problems.
+In Section~\ref{sect:framework} we provide preliminaries and set up the abstract framework.
+In Section~\ref{sect:discreteV} we employ smoothers of iterative solvers to derive a posteriori error estimates for positive-definite problems.
 Section~\ref{sect:saddle} is devoted to the smoother-type a posteriori error estimates of symmetric saddle-point systems.
 Section~\ref{sect:nonsymmetric} illustrates the applications of smoother-type estimators to convection-diffusion and Helmholtz equations.
-Section \ref{sect:conclusion} is the concluding remark.
+Section \ref{sect:conclusion} is the concluding remarks.